Cymidei Cymeinfoll

 that gave her birth.
 And though she escaped,

-the screams of her dying children still ring in ears.
+the screams of her dying children forever ring in her ears.

 The truth is, you are all the same to her.